Carl Hodges Art resides at https://www.carlhodges.com

 1. facilitating client projects, customer orders for goods and services, customer and guest visits, reservations, bookings, cancellations and refunds, and for the purposes of responding to any related comments, questions and other interactions; and

-2. Carl Philip Art business purposes, such as engaging suppliers, generating statistics, measuring performance and Website usage, service improvement and marketing plans.
+2. Carl Hodges Art business purposes, such as engaging suppliers, generating statistics, measuring performance and Website usage, service improvement and marketing plans.

 In accordance with the GDPR, we have identified below the relevant lawful basis for the processing of various types of Personal Data for different purposes: